-Orange-brown clay tiles on a home with stucco siding is virtually the default image of coastal living in Florida.
+Orange, brown, or Terra Cotta clay tiles on a home with stucco siding is virtually the default image of coastal living in Florida.
 Clay or ceramic tiles may come in other colors, are easily recycled and resistant to fire.

-There are two key differences though between the two.
-Clay tiles allow for more airflow, allowing the water barrier/underlayment to breath better.
+There are two key differences though between slate and concrete or clay tiles.
+Clay tiles allow for more airflow, allowing the water barrier/underlayment to breeze better.
 Secondly, the weight load from slate is significantly more than all other roofing materials.

 Along the U.S. northeastern coastline, wood shake roofs are the default image.
 In Florida, there are pockets such as Naples area, where they are most popular.

 They work for coastal living because cedar shake is well known to hold up well near salt water.
-Plus they can withstand wind speeds up to 245 mph.
+Plus, they can withstand wind speeds up to 245 mph.
 For a home that is without a stone-like siding, the natural beauty of wood shakes is hard to match.

 The reasons metal roofing works for coastal living are numerous.
 Color options are numerous.
 Textures and shapes are plentiful.
-Standing seam is most popular, but metal tile and shingles are suitable options.
+Standing seam is the most popular system, but metal tiles and shingles are suitable options.

 Typically, metal roofing is rated to withstand winds between 110 mph and 160 mph.
 As we noted earlier, some manufacturers will carry a line that is specifically meant for the HVHZs in Florida.
 With standing seam panels, there is no crevice along the exposed roof for leaks to develop, which is always to concern for tiled roofing.